Skip to content

 Video guide 5 of 10

-Since Mark Littler started acting as a broker to sell whisky casks we have helped our customers sell their casks for anything from £5,000 to £147,000.
+Since Mark Littler started acting as a broker to sell whisky casks we have helped our customers sell their casks for anything from £5,000 to more than £1,000,000.
 All our customers bought their casks for an initial investment of £1,000 to £3,000.
-Whatever the returns seen by each customer they all had one thing in common.
-They all bought young whisky casks, let them mature for 10-15 years and sold them as mature whisky.
+Whatever the returns seen by each customer they all had one thing in common: They all bought new make or young whisky casks, let them mature for 10 to 30+ years and sold them as mature whisky.

 This strategy of buying young whisky and selling it as a mature casks is one that we have seen work and which fits in with the general functioning of the whisky industry.
 As such this if you want to buy a cask this is what we suggest.